-10 things to think about before you buy
+10 tips before you buy property in Malaga

 Malaga is a city where tourism has skyrocketed over the last 15 years.
 It has practically reinvented itself to become one of the most sought-after short-break destinations, with great exhibitions, new museums and a totally renovated port.
 Add to this great weather, that Mediterranean light, its almost tropical winters, welcoming, friendly locals, a very affordable cost of living, the sea, the beaches… and it’s no surprise that property in Malaga has also taken centre stage.